elliotk19/elliotk19.github.io/_posts/2018-07-13-PIG Game: Number of Rolls.md

 ---
 layout: post
-title: PIG Game Strategy Number :One Limiting the Number of Rolls
+title: PIG Game Strategy NumberOne:Limiting the Number of Rolls
 category: Summer Camp
-tag: [COSMOS, Simulation, Camp]
+tag: [COSMOS, Simulation, Camp, PIG Game]
 ---
 Since the goal of the PIG Game is to get the most points possible until a 100 before one rolls a 1.
 So when one makes a strategy regarding the number of rolls, he/she has to be reasonable in that he/she has to approximate the probability of rolling a 1 every time they roll the die.
 For example, the probability of rolling a 1 in the player's first turn is 1/6 and the probability increases every subsequent rolls therefore the player has to be careful.